soundpress/RulesOfNYC/docs/c07/index.rst

 (c) The Permittee shall regularly schedule and provide maintenance of equipment.
 Records of such maintenance shall be included in operational records required by subsection (f) of this section.

-(d) In the event that the putrescible solid waste transfer station is unable, for any reason, to receive solid waste or process solid waste previously received, an alternative site, designated pursuant to subparagraph (14) of subsection (b) of § 4-14 of this subchapter, shall be used to receive and process such solid waste.
+(d) In the event that the putrescible solid waste transfer station is unable, for any reason, to receive solid waste or process solid waste previously received, an alternative site, designated pursuant to subparagraph (14) of subsection (b) of 16 RCNY § 4-14, shall be used to receive and process such solid waste.
 The Permittee shall notify the Department immediately of its use of an alternative site.

 (e) Putrescible solid waste transfer stations shall be kept free of vectors, including, but not limited to, rodents, insects and other pests and of any condition conducive to vectors.
 Written confirmation of at least weekly engagement of a certified exterminator shall be available at all times, and shall be included in operational records required by subsection (f) of this section.